GENU-N/genun-api-doc/docs/guide-sdk.md

 ## List Customer Claimed Items

 Lists items associated with a specified user or the current user if no user ID is provided.
-This includes product details and SKU information.
+This includes product details and item information.

 **API Method:**
 ```javascript